Convenient Care Without Leaving Home

 Preparing for Your Visit

-- Select a quiet, private, comfortable and well-lit place for the visit.
+- Be in a quiet, private, comfortable and well-lit place for the visit.

-- If you will have a video visit, plan to log in 15 minutes before your scheduled appointment to make sure the speakers and camera are working properly, and you have a good internet connection.
+- If you will have a video visit, log in 15 minutes before your scheduled appointment.
+Check that your speakers and camera are working properly.
+Be sure you have a good internet connection.

 - Just like any medical visit, you should: